eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Multiple collisions and nuclear TMD gluon distribution

 We consider the TMD gluon distribution $\phi_{g}(x_g, \bfk)$ approaches the Weizs\"acker-Williams distribution $1/\bfk^2$ at large $\bfk^2$, and introduce a saturation scale $Q_s$ that screens the infrared behavior, such that $\phi_{g}\sim 1/Q_s^2$ when $\bfk^2 \lesssim Q_s^2$ \cite{Mueller:1999wm}.
-Motivated by the picture of gluon saturation, we use a model similar to the one used in the study of proton-nucleus collision \cite{Kharzeev:2001gp} for the TMD gluon distribution $\phi_g(x, \bfk)$ in the small $x$ region.
-In this version of eHIJING, we use a simple parametrization
+Motivated by the picture of gluon saturation, in this version of eHIJING, we use a simple parametrization

 where $K$ is a constant factor, the powers $n$ and $\lambda$ parametrize the $x$ dependence.
-Since this gluon distribution function is probed by the propagating quark with momentum exchange in the order of $Q_s$, we neglect any explicit $Q^2$ dependence of the gluon TMD distributon.
+This is similar to the KLN model used for hadron production in proton-nucleus collision \cite{Kharzeev:2001gp,KHARZEEV2005609}.
+For the rest of the study, we will take $n=4$ and $\lambda=-0.25$ as given by \cite{KHARZEEV2005609}.
 This simple model is sufficient for the study in this paper of in-medium jet fragmentation and momentum broadening.
-More sophisticated models, in particular, the $Q^2$ evolution of $\phi_g(x,Q^2)$ for a more consistent study of jet modification over a large range of $Q^2$ can be implemented in the future.
+More sophisticated models can be implemented in the future.
+In particular, the scale evolution of $\phi_g(x,\bfk^2)$ is necessary for a more consistent study of jet modification over a large range of transverse momentum.